TuckerLab @

 Nathan R. Tucker, PhD

-Assistant Professor of Pharmacology and Medicine
+Associate Professor of Pharmacology and Medicine

 Nate loves all things related to the outdoors, with a special focus on fishing (especially of the ice variety) and gardening.
 He does tend to waste some time watching the New York Giants and reading up on whatever historical era he is currently fixated on (currently revisiting five good emperors period of the Roman Empire).
 He aims to keep lab spirits high through regular recitations of Nietzsche quotations.